 However, I must admit that there are also physiological factors that make you want to grab a cigarette.
 In case you drink coffee (which is more likely than that you smoke), you can compare it to that longing for a cup of coffee to give your the energy you need to get through the day.
 And, as with drinking coffee, the first cigarette/cup of coffee gives the relative biggest ‘boost'; the relative biggest satisfaction in calming down your longing for nicotine/caffeine.

 I’m not sure whether I have become truly addicted to cigarettes.
 I can only tell how I feel, and that’s what I’ve described above.
-And – since I’ve been drinking (much) coffee for the last couple of years, and I have a hard time not drinking coffee – I think my smoking adventure will have likewise effects.
+And – since I’ve been drinking (much) coffee for the last couple of years, and I can fairly say that I’m addicted to caffeine – I think my smoking adventure will have likewise effects.
 Probably, even though I ‘quitted’, I’ll keep (at least for a while) on having that same longing for cigarettes as I have for coffee.
-I wonder which impulses will be tougher to handle when quitting smoking; the psychological or the physiological.
+I wonder which impulses will be tougher to handle: the psychological or the physiological.
 I am curious, and a little anxious, to find out.

 What do you think?